hwcoe/ufl-main-uni-child/readme.md

 - Edit enqueueing of be-editor scripts with correct syntax to fix PHP error
 - Override z-indexes for ufl-blocks elements that obscure nav menus
 - Override home.php template so post content does not appear at the top of the latest posts display
+- Enable "hide featured image in single post display" post option for no-sidebar and sidebar-left post templates only

 1.2.0
 - Bugfix: fix z-index setting where masthead hides WP admin bar dropdown